WeaverTVSC/dwwb/README.md

     * A backslash followed by a newline becomes a hard line break, eg. a line like `Hello world!\` becomes `<p>Hello world!<br>...</p>`.

-## License
+## Legal
+Copyright 2022 WeaverTVSC (<weaver.imaginarium@proton.me>).

-This is free software and released under the GNU General Public License version 3 or greater.
+This is free software and provided "as is" without warranty of any kind.

+Dwwb is released under the GNU General Public License version 3 or greater.

+A copy of the GPLv3 license has been included in the file COPYING.